hugonin/quote-generator-app/README.md

 ## General info

-Asynchronuous fetch request to a REST API in order to get a quote.
 The project is a part of my Javascript web projects.
 I use a custom proxy api to solve the problem of CORS error encountered with the use of Forismatic API

 ## Technologies